 A tip for opening the back on these cameras - pull the rewind knob upwards to its full extension.
 Then twist slowly clockwise and the springloaded mechanism should release the back.
 The back on these models is not symmetrical and only fits one way.

-One interesting point with the particular camera as shown, it is marked 'Made in Holland'.
+!
+One interesting point to note about the particular camera as shown, it is marked 'Made in Holland'.
 Until I noticed this on my camera, I had no idea that any Ilocas were made outside of West Germany.
 I have since seen one or two other examples with the same marking.

 A quality camera capable of producing nice sharp images.
 Like its earlier Rapid counterparts, it has a nice feel, and seems to be well built and robust.

 Format: 135 film format producing image sizes 24mm x 36mm

 Shutter: Compur–Rapid with speeds 'B', 1, 1/2, 1/4, 1/8, 1/15, 1/30, 1/60, 1/125, 1/250, 1/500 sec with M, X Flash settings, and V (Delayed Action setting), or Synchro-Compur with speeds 'B', 1/2, 1/4, 1/8, 1/15, 1,30, 1/60, 1/125, 1/250, 1/500 sec with M, X Flash settings, and V (Delayed Action setting), or Prontor–SVS with speeds 'B', 1, 1/2, 1/5, 1/10, 1/25, 1/50, 1/100, 1/300 sec, with M, X Flash settings and V (Delayed Action setting)